wingkwong/gcp-playground/networking/README.md

 - Dedicated Interconnect
     - Connect N X 10G transport circuits for private cloud traffic to Google Cloud at Google POPs

+## Routes and firewall rules

+- VPC network functions as a distributed firewall
+- Firewall rules are applied to the network as a whole
+- Connections are allowed or denied at the instance level
+- Firewall rules are stateful
+- Implied deny all ingress and allow all egress

+Use case: Ingress/Egress

+Conditions:

+- Destination CIDR ranges
+- Protocols
+- Ports

+Action:

+- Allow: permit the matching ingress/egress connection
+- Deny: block the matching ingress/egress connection